arumullayaswanth/ec2-to-rds-migrate/Terraform.md

 6. Click **Create Role**

 ---
+# 🚀 RDS Migration with Terraform
 ## ✅ step-7: Step-by-Step: Configure RDS Migration with Terraform
+This guide walks you through setting up and running a DMS-based RDS migration using Terraform.

 **1. Change Into the Cloned Directory**
 ```bash